noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 she is convinced that Ristia’s words aren’t false.
 If Ristia had murdered the former emperor, the former Emperor would have met a more tragic end...

-[...
-By the way, Mother, may I take this opportunity to ask your advice on another matter?]
+[...By the way, Mother, may I take this opportunity to ask your advice on another matter?]

 [Unnn?
 What now?]